RaadKamal/Dabbling-in-C-Sharp/README.md

 Creational - used to create objects

-Structural - used for relationships between objects
+&ensp;word Structural - used for relationships between objects

-Behavioural - used to define how objects interact
+&emsp;word Behavioural - used to define how objects interact